Billy Bishop Goes to War

 Billy Bishop Goes to War is a Canadian musical, written by John MacLachlan Gray in collaboration with the actor Eric Peterson.
 One of the most widely produced plays in Canadian theatre, the two-man play dramatizes the life of Canadian World War I fighter pilot Billy Bishop.
 One member of the cast plays the part of Bishop in word and song, although he is also called upon to dramatize 17 other parts; the second cast member provides all the accompaniment on the piano and also sings.

 History

 Gray and Peterson developed the music and storyline of the musical in 1978, when they were both 32.
-Collaborative rehearsals took place in stage designer Paul Williams' studio in Toronto.
+Collaborative rehearsals took place in stage designer Paul Williams's studio in Toronto.

 Productions with the original cast

 The play premiered at the Vancouver East Cultural Centre co-produced by Tamahnous Theatre in Vancouver, British Columbia on November 3, 1978.
 Peterson played 18 different characters, and Gray accompanied on piano and vocals.
 The original production toured across Canada, and also was staged in Washington, DC, both on Broadway and off-Broadway in New York City, at the Edinburgh Festival, in Los Angeles and at the Comedy Theatre in London.
 During the international tour, a second production, starring Cedric Smith with musical accompaniment by Ross Douglas, continued touring across Canada.

 The libretto was published in 1981 by Talonbooks.

 The show was produced on Broadway at the Morosco Theatre.
 Previews began on May 22, 1980.
 It opened on May 29, 1980 and closed on June 7, 1980, running for 12 performances and 7 previews.
 It then moved to Off-Broadway at the Lucille Lortel Theatre from June 17, 1980 to August 24, 1980.

 In 1998, when they were 52, Gray and Peterson revised the show, adding one new song and presenting events through the eyes of a much older Bishop recalling his wartime exploits.
 They again toured the new production across Canada.